fultonm/yew/website/src/pages/tutorial.md

 }
 ```

-Now as the last step, we need to update our `App` component to make the fetch request instead of using hardcoded data
+Now as the last step, we need to update our `App` component to make the fetch request:

 ```rust {3-23,32-33}
 #[function_component(App)]